Representable/representable/docs/docs/docasaurus1.md

 ### Editing a Page

 Scroll to the bottom of each page in the docasaurus and click `edit this page`.
 If you have access to editing the docs, you will be taken to a page to edit them.
-Then, you can commit directly to the master branch.
+Then, you can commit directly to the main branch.

 ### Adding a Page